HASwitchPlate/openHASP/CHANGLELOG.md

 <!-- ?
 Support for State and Part properties -->
 - Set default line_width of new `line` objects to 1
 - Allow line and block comments in pages.jsonl
+- HASP theme: Toggle objects now use the secondary color when they are in the toggled state.

 ### Fonts
 - Firmware files include the bitmapped font sizes 12, 16, 24 and 32pt